 Amy Catron – www.amycatron.com

-In high demand as a jury member and clinician and has taught and performed widely at music festivals, including InterHarmony International Music Festival (Italy), Blue Lake Fine Arts Camp, Illinois Wesleyan Chamber and Cello Camps, Bands of America, Illinois Summer Youth Music Programs, and the International Chamber Music Festival in Bulgaria, where she was named Artistic Director for 2015.
+In high demand as a jury member and clinician, Catron has taught and performed widely at music festivals, including InterHarmony International Music Festival (Italy), Blue Lake Fine Arts Camp, Illinois Wesleyan Chamber and Cello Camps, Bands of America, Illinois Summer Youth Music Programs, and the International Chamber Music Festival in Bulgaria, where she was named Artistic Director for 2015.
 She has also been a collaborative faculty member at Illinois Wesleyan and Illinois State Universities.
-She frequently publishes reviews of new music in the National American String Teachers Association quarterly journal.
+She reviews new publications regularly in the National American String Teachers Association quarterly journal.